jovotech/ask-console-chrome-extension/README.md

 ### Option 1: Chrome Web Store

-You can find this extension in the Chrome Web Store
+You can find this extension in the Chrome Web Store: https://chrome.google.com/webstore/detail/alexa-skills-kit-simulato/opjjjciodammljgdambcjmljkcjblkkk

 ### Option 2: Manual Installation